Sourdough Discard Blueberry Muffins

 Distribute the batter into paper liners

 Use a cookie scoop (affiliate) to portion the batter into paper liners in a muffin tray.
-The muffin cups won’t be more than 3/4 full.
+The muffin cups shouldn’t be more than 3/4 full.

 Bake!

-Bake the muffins in the center of the oven for about 22 minutes, until a toothpick inserted into the center comes out clean of batter (you may get some blueberry juice), and the top of the muffin springs back to the touch.
+Place the muffin tin in the center of a 375F preheated oven for about 22 minutes, until a toothpick inserted into the center comes out clean of batter (you may get some blueberry juice), and the top of the muffin springs back to the touch.

-I let the muffins cool for a few minutes, but I like to serve them while they’re warm and fresh from the oven.
+I let the muffins cool for a few minutes in the muffin pan, then I like to serve them while they’re warm and fresh from the oven.

 Enjoy, and next time try my Overnight Cinnamon Rolls, Crepes, or English Style Scones.
 Happy baking!